-Bairnsdale Regional Health Services (BRHS) welcomes 340-360 babies a year and is staffed by a specialist team of midwives, GP Obstetricians, lactation consultants and visiting specialists, who work together to provide you and your baby with the highest quality of care.
+Bairnsdale Regional Health Services (BRHS) welcomes 340-360 babies a year.
+The ward has one dedicated birth suite and is staffed by a specialist team of midwives, GP Obstetricians, lactation consultants and visiting specialists, who work together to provide you and your baby with the highest quality of care.

 We are extremely proud to be an accredited Baby Friendly Health initiative (BFHI) hospital, and to be seen as a leader in infant feeding practices.

 We are committed to protecting and promoting the health of women and their babies through the encouragement and support of breastfeeding.

 Key features of our service